 Wayne is a very small town located in the state of West Virginia.
 With a population of 1,576 people and two constituent neighborhoods, Wayne is the 125th largest community in West Virginia.

-The citizens of Wayne have a very low rate of college education: just 9.14% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wayne has a very low overall level of education: only 9.14% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Wayne in 2018 was $14,709, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $58,836 for a family of four.
 Wayne also has one of the higher rates of people living in poverty in the nation, with 33.11% of its population below the federal poverty line.

 The people who call Wayne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wayne residents report their race to be White.
 Important ancestries of people in Wayne include English, Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Wayne is English.
 Other important languages spoken here include Italian and African languages.